MdAlbinHossain/Run/README.md

 # Run++

-Run C/C++, Java, and Python programs with timelimit and input/output redirections focusing competitive programming.
+Run C/C++ programs with timelimit and input/output redirections focusing competitive programming.

 No more freopen and hangups for infinite loops!
 Break automatically after timelimit.